MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-create-folders.md

 Folders are a great way to organize guides and their content especially if you have multiple assets that are all associated with a particular guide or set of guides.

-## Prerequisites

-- Guides Admin or Author role.
-Only admins can delete guides and guide content.

 ## Create a folder

 1. [Open the model-driven app](open-model-driven-app.md) in Guides to manage folders.